emmahsax/git_helper/README.md

 ### `merge-code-request`

-This command can be used to merge pull/merge requests from the command line.
+This command can be used to merge pull/merge requests from the command-line.
 The command uses either the [`Octokit::Client`](https://octokit.github.io/octokit.rb/Octokit/Client.html) or [`Gitlab` client](https://github.com/NARKOZ/gitlab) to do this, so make sure you have a `~/.git_helper/config.yml` file set up in the home directory of your computer.
 For instructions on how to do that, see [Gem Usage](#gem-usage).

 After setup is complete, you can call the proper command like this: